utopiacompression/MathOperation/README.md

 # MathOperation
-A ROS tutorial package includes a publisher and a subscriber.
+A ROS tutorial package including a publisher and a subscriber.

 ## How to install
 1. Download the code